Guinhoe: Relationship with the KAPF

-The group competed at the time with the Korean Artists’ Proletarian Federation (KAPF) which was a pro-socialism group with similar intent, but with a focus on realism versus the Guinhoe's modernism.
+The group competed at the time with the Korean Artists’ Proletarian Federation (Korea Artista Proleta Federacio; KAPF) which was a pro-socialism group with similar intent, but with a focus on realism versus the Guinhoe's modernism.
 It is unclear if the two groups were strictly adversarial, though there are various works of criticism written by either group of the other.

 The view that the Guinhoe were completely modernist has been contested since the 1990s, however, as the group did not tend to espouse a coherent agenda or doctrine beyond an initial anti-Imperialist sentiment, unlike the KAPF.
 Nonetheless, the general consensus view is that the Guinhoe broadly treasured the purity of literature and art for its own sake, in contrast to the KAPF's expressly pro-socialist agenda.

 Views and activities

 Because of the largely informal nature of the Guinhoe, most of its members acted independently and were associated by virtue of having aligned artistic views and knowing one another.
 This changed over time, as some members like Aneung became politically pro-Japanese, while others like Sangheo were decidedly anti-Japanese.
 The Guinhoe had originally been formed with anti-imperialist sentiments, and those who eventually espoused support for the Japanese Empire came to be viewed as traitors to the group.

 The Guinhoe published a magazine called the Siwa Soseol (En: Poetry and Novel), edited by Yi Sang in 1936.
 It only had a single issue published in March with a second planned thereafter, but was cancelled due to Yi Sang's departure for Japan in November.
-Yi Sang died the following year at the age of 28 from tuberculosis, and his ashes were transferred back to Korea and interred at Miari Cemetery.
+Yi Sang died the following year at the age of 26 from tuberculosis, and his ashes were transferred back to Korea and interred at Miari Cemetery.
 Following this event, the Guinhoe largely disbanded and were fully dissolved by 1937.